Friedrich Hayek: Early life

-After Wittgenstein's death, Hayek had intended to write a biography of him; he worked on collecting family materials, and later assisted biographers of Wittgenstein.
+After Wittgenstein's death, Hayek had intended to write a biography of him; he worked on collecting family materials and later assisted biographers of Wittgenstein.
 He was related to Wittgenstein on the non-Jewish side of the Wittgenstein family.
-Since his youth, Hayek frequently socialized with Jewish intellectuals, and he mentioned that people often speculated as to whether he too was of Jewish ancestry.
+Since his youth, Hayek had frequently socialized with Jewish intellectuals, and he mentioned that people often speculated as to whether he too was of Jewish ancestry.
 That made him curious, so he spent some time researching his ancestors and found out that he had no Jewish ancestors within five generations.

-Hayek displayed an intellectual and academic bent from a very young age and read fluently and frequently before going to school.
-However, he did quite poorly at school, due to the lack of interest and problems with teachers.
-He was at the bottom of his class in most subjects and once received three failing grades, in Latin, Greek, and mathematics.
-He was very interested in theater, even attempting to write some tragedies, and biology, regularly helping his father with his botanical work.
-At his father's suggestion, as a teenager he read the genetic and evolutionary works of Hugo de Vries and August Weismann and the philosophical works of Ludwig Feuerbach.
-He noted Goethe as the greatest early intellectual influence.
+Hayek displayed an intellectual and academic bent from a very young age and was an avid reader before entering school.
+However, he did quite poorly at school, due to his lack of interest and problems with teachers.
+He was at the bottom of his class in most subjects and once received failing grades in Latin, Greek and mathematics.
+He was very interested in theater, even attempting to write some tragedies, and in biology, regularly helping his father with botanical work.
+At his father's suggestion, as a teenager he read the genetic and evolutionary works of Hugo de Vries and August Weismann and the philosophical works of Ludwig Feuerbach, noting Goethe as his greatest early intellectual influence.
 In school, Hayek was much taken by one instructor's lectures on Aristotle's ethics.
-In his unpublished autobiographical notes, Hayek recalled a division between him and his younger brothers who were only a few years younger than he, but he believed that they were somehow of a different generation.
+In his unpublished autobiographical notes, Hayek recalled a division between him and his younger brothers, whom he regarded as somehow of a different generation, despite their having been born only a few years after he was.
 He preferred to associate with adults.

 In 1917, Hayek joined an artillery regiment in the Austro-Hungarian Army and fought on the Italian front.
 Hayek suffered damage to his hearing in his left ear during the war and was decorated for bravery.

-Hayek then decided to pursue an academic career, determined to help avoid the mistakes that had led to the war.
+Hayek's pursuit of an academic career was influenced by a desire to help avoid the mistakes that he saw as having led to the war.
 Hayek said of his experience: "The decisive influence was really World War I. It's bound to draw your attention to the problems of political organization".